Southampton Solent University2015 League Table Ranking 114

 - Southampton enjoys excellent road, rail, sea and air links.
 By rail we are just 75 minutes from London, 60 minutes from Portsmouth, 30 minutes from Basingstoke, Bournemouth and Salisbury and only 15 minutes from Winchester.

 - The University’s Warsash Maritime Academy and Watersports Centre are ideally located at the mouth of the River Hamble.
-A new world-class ship handling centre on a 10-acre lake at Timsbury, near Romsey.
+A world-class ship handling centre operates from a 10-acre lake at Timsbury, near Romsey.

 - SSU offers open access to those without formal qualifications, in particular mature students with previous work experience.